 Modern and contemporary Korean literature and film

 Theodore Hughes received his Ph.D. in modern Korean literature from the University of California, Los Angeles (2002).
 His research interests include coloniality; proletarian literature and art; cultures of national division; visuality and the global Cold War.
 He is the author of Literature and Film in Cold War South Korea: Freedom’s Frontier (Columbia University Press, 2012), which won the James B. Palais Book Prize of the Association for Asian Studies.
 He is the co-editor of Intermedial Aesthetics: Korean Literature, Film, and Art (special issue of the Journal of Korean Studies, 2015) and Rat Fire: Korean Stories from the Japanese Empire (Cornell East Asia Series, 2013).
 Other publications include “Korean Literature Across Colonial Modernity and Cold War” (PMLA, 2011); “Planet Hallyuwood: Imaging the Korean War” (Acta Koreana, 2011); “Return to the Colonial Present: Ch’oe In-hun’s Cold War Pan-Asianism” (positions: east asia cultures critique, 2011); “‘North Koreans’ and other Virtual Subjects: Kim Yong-ha, Hwang Suk-young, and National Division in the Age of Posthumanism” (The Review of Korean Studies, 2008); “Korean Memories of the Vietnam and Korean Wars: A Counter-History” (Japan Focus, 2007); “Korean Visual Modernity and the Developmental Imagination” (SAI, 2006); “Development as Devolution: Nam Chong-hyon and the ‘Land of Excrement’ Incident” (Journal of Korean Studies, 2005); “Producing Sovereign Spaces in the Emerging Cold War World Order: Immediate Postliberation ‘North’ and ‘South’ Korean Literature” (Han’guk Munhak Yon’gu, 2005); Panmunjom and Other Stories by Lee Ho-Chul (Norwalk: EastBridge, 2005).
-He is currently working on a cultural history of the Korean War tentatively titled The Continuous War: Cultures of Division in Korea.
+His second book, The Continuous War: Cultures of Division in Korea (forthcoming from Columbia University Press) offers a cultural history of the Korean War spanning from the early 1950s through the early 2000s.
 Professor Hughes is Director of The Center for Korean Research.

-Theodore Hughes, Literature and Film in Cold War South Korea: Freedom’s Frontier (Columbia University Press, 2012).
+Hughes, Theodore.
+Literature and Film in Cold War South Korea: Freedom’s Frontier.
+New York: Columbia University Press, 2012.

-Theodore Hughes, Jae-yong Kim, Jin-kyung Lee, and Sang-kyung Lee, editors, Rat Fire: Korean Stories from the Japanese Empire (Cornell East Asia Series, 2013).
+Hughes, Theodore, Jae-yong Kim, Jin-kyung Lee, and Sang-kyung Lee, eds.
+Rat Fire: Korean Stories from the Japanese Empire.
+Ithaca: Cornell University East Asia Program, 2013.